dashn98/SheInnovates19/README.md

 Hard: Algorithm questions?

-1. Which of the folowing is onsidered a definite indicator of an incident?
+1. Which of the folowing is considered a definite indicator of an incident?
 A. Changes to system logs (correct) B. Activities at unexpected times C. Presence of new accounts D. Presence of unfamiliar files